oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/BaseHandler.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/network/broker/BaseHandler.scala)

 The code provided is a trait called `BaseHandler` that extends `BaseActor` and `Publisher`.
-This trait is used in the `org.oxygenium.flow.network.broker` package of the Alephium project.
+This trait is used in the `org.oxygenium.flow.network.broker` package of the Oxygenium project.

 The purpose of this trait is to provide a base implementation for handling misbehavior in the network broker.
 The `handleMisbehavior` method is defined in this trait and is responsible for publishing the misbehavior event and handling it accordingly.